prakz66650-spec/CSA1751_AI_HS/README.md

+Breadth First Search (BFS) – Pseudocode

 Algorithm: BFS(Graph, Start)

-1.  create an empty queue Q
+Create an empty queue Q

-2.  create an empty set VISITED
+Create an empty set VISITED

-3.  mark Start as visited
+Mark Start as visited

-4.  enqueue Start into Q
+Enqueue Start into Q

-5.  while Q is not empty do
+While Q is not empty, do
-6.      node ← dequeue Q
+6. Dequeue an element from Q and store it in node
-7.      visit node
+7. Visit node
-8.
-9.      for each neighbor N of node do
+8. For each neighbor N of node, do

-10.         if N is not visited then
+If N is not visited, then

-11.             mark N as visited
+Mark N as visited

-12.             enqueue N into Q
+Enqueue N into Q
-13.         end if
-14.     end for
-15. end while